jonghwan3/BooksDiary/README.md

 # Books Diary
-We used AWS to serve our service serverless. \
+I used AWS to serve our service serverless. \
 Our service helps clients to search books, save books, update comments and ratings, get recommendations and so on.

 ## System Architecture
 ![system_architecture](https://github.com/jonghwan3/BooksDiary/assets/97586094/b2197774-16e5-4f48-884f-d99ee322a0e2)

-As we have uploaded detailed report and demo already, we will skip detailed explanations realted those here. \
+As I have uploaded detailed report and demo already, I will skip detailed explanations realted those here. \
 However, I will mainly focus on how to configure environments on AWS and how my repository is structured.

 ---